Background pattern

 Paracetamol Kabi will be administered by your doctor.
 It is administered through a drip (infusion).

-The 100 ml vial or bag is restricted to adults, adolescents, and children weighing more than 33 kg (approximately 11 years).
+The 100 ml vial or bag is restricted to adults, adolescents and children who weigh more than 33 kg (approximately 11 years).

-The 10 ml ampoule, the 50 ml vial or bag is restricted to full-term newborns, infants, and children weighing less than 33 kg.
+The 10 ml ampoule, 50 ml vial or bag is restricted to full-term newborns, infants and children who weigh less than 33 kg.

-Careful supervision is necessary before completing the infusion, to avoid air entering the vein.
+Careful supervision is necessary before finishing the infusion, to avoid air entering the vein.

 Dosage